 Help me continue my father's fight against lung cancer by supporting the Breath of Hope Foundation's 2012 Twin Cities Lung Run

-Four years ago, my dad was diagnosed with terminal lung cancer and died two months later.
+Five years ago, my dad was diagnosed with terminal lung cancer and died two months later.
 He, like 60% of all lung cancer victims, was NOT a smoker.
-Upon hearing that he had lung cancer, a lot of people assumed he smoked and would give me an unsympathetic, 'he should've know better' look.
+Upon hearing that he had lung cancer, a lot of people assumed he smoked and would give me an unsympathetic, 'he should've known better' look.
 On the contrary, he lived a very healthy lifestyle, eating well and exercising regularly.
 I was hurt by those reactions but couldn't blame people for jumping to that conclusion.
 There's simply not a lot of information out there regarding lung cancer, so lots of assumptions are made.
-In honor of my dad, I've made it my mission to educate others that lung cancer can happen to anyone and the fight against it needs our support.
+My motivation to support this cause has only increased this year, as my Uncle Bill is currently undergoing treatment for this cancer.
+Thanks to on-going research and new treatment options, Bill has almost completed his aggressive treatment plan, is winning his fight and will be wearing a ‘Survivor’ shirt at this year’s Lung Run!
+So in memory of my dad and in honor of my uncle, I've made it my mission to educate others that lung cancer can happen to anyone and the fight against it needs our support.

 Did you know that in one year, lung cancer claims more lives than breast, prostate, colon, liver and kidney cancer combined?
 And yet only $1,630 is spent per lung cancer death compared to the $13,452 spent per breast cancer death.
 Thanks to such financial aid, breast cancer survival rates keep increasing (Thank God!).
 Wouldn't it be great if all other cancer research had similar support?